npflueger/npflueger.github.io/_pages/colloquium.md

 All are welcome!
 The talks are intended to be mostly accessible to students who have taken calculus, although they may also provide a preview of deeper waters.
 The colloquium talks are usually one hour long (50 + 10 minutes for questions).
 We usually have a 30 minute pre-talk small gathering (with snacks and refreshments) beforehand.

-The 2025-2026 colloquium is organized by [Joey Palmer](https://sites.google.com/view/jpalmer/) and [Miriam Kuzbary](https://www.kuzbarymath.com).
+The 2026-2027 colloquium is organized by [Jenna Zomback](https://sites.google.com/view/zomback) and [David Zureick-Brown](https://dmzb.github.io/).

 You might also be interested in the [Statistics Colloquium](https://nhorton.people.amherst.edu/colloquia/)